 In another couple of kilometres we reached the edge of Gannat and passed under the railway line, then climbed up interminable streets of new, well-to-do houses, crossed the main road (the D2009) and kept climbing.

 There seemed no end to the expansion of the town.
-At last the houses thinned out and the road swooped up towards the distant ridge, but luckily the camping ground entrance was just around the bend.
+At last the houses thinned out and the road swooped up towards the distant ridge.
+Luckily the camping ground entrance was just around the bend.

 We marched in and went to the reception, but there was a sign on the door announcing that it would be unattended every Monday during July.
 It sounded like another free night coming up.